Skip to main content

 Support a setting where the public feel comfortable asking questions in a respectful way.

-Have a few people on hand to assist with logistics or any unexpected situations.
+Have enough people on hand to assist with logistics or any unexpected situations.

 4. Venue and Accessibility